 The three main rolls of the game—the ability check, the saving throw, and the attack roll—rely on the six abilities.
-The basic rule behind these rolls is: roll a d20, add one of the six abilities, and compare the total to a target number.
+The basic rule behind these rolls is: roll 2d10, add one of the six abilities, and compare the total to a target number.

 Proficiency is a simple way of assessing your character’s general level of training and aptitude for a given task.
 It is broken into three different aptitude levels: untrained, capable, and proficient.
 Each level grants a different proficiency bonus.